neuronsimulator/nrn/neuron/neuron/classes/python.rst

             h.psection(sec=sec)

-        With a :func:`SectionRef` one can, for example,
+        With a :class:`SectionRef` one can, for example,

         .. code-block::
             none